blaze/blaze/docs/source/overview.rst

     Random-access capable, suited for data parallel approaches.
 Compatible with Numpy and with Python memoryviews.
-Generally refers to a single contiguous region of memory or file pointer on disk (although the strides may be heterogenous).
+Generally refers to a single contiguous region of memory or file pointer on disk (although the strides may be heterogeneous).
 Has some underlying C-compatible data type as its element specification, and also has some flags (such as Writable, etc.)